Sadhana2203/jirehgrp-templates/README.md

 ## Multilingual Support

-All Jireh templates aim to support both English 🇺🇸 and Amharic 🇪🇹, starting with Next.js and Vanilla templates.
+All Jireh templates aim to support both Amharic 🇪🇹 and English 🇺🇸, starting with Next.js and Vanilla templates.

 * Language toggling is implemented via `localStorage`
 * Simple translation files (`translations/en`, `translations/am`) are included